fffaraz/XOREncryption/README.md

 XOREncryption
 =============

-Simple XOR File Encryption/Decryption in C++
+Simple & Fast XOR File Encryption and Decryption in C on Linux